 A good chunk of BIM Track’s power is based on properly filling out issue attributes, which can be customized per project in the project settings.
 We’re going to take a deep dive into issue attribute best practices for optimal BIM Track project and team management.

 The most important thing to keep in mind while you are setting and assigning these issue parameters is that this is how you will filter issues for coordination reports, check your project is on track, and more.
 Think of what you will need to sort these by and you will set up the right parameters 👍.

 Here are each of the issue attributes (as shown in our web platform):

-We’re going to start with the issues that are our most FAQs:
+We’re going to start with the attributes that prompt our most FAQs:

 Assigned to is the person that needs to resolve the issue.
 In BIM Track, we allow users to add one individual’s name.
 This generates an email that gets sent to the user, albeit within their user notification parameters (immediately, weekly, daily).
 Only one person can be selected to avoid lack of accountability / lack of action / confusion.